noisecapella/bostonbusmap/README.md

 - center on your current location by clicking the menu button and choosing "My Location".
 The speed and accuracy of location information depends on your phone location settings.
 You can tweak those in Home -> Settings -> Location & Security
 - draw the path along a route by clicking the menu button, going to Settings and selecting "Show route path"
 - this app should work for all touchscreen devices that are Android 1.5 and up (which means pretty much all Android phones and tablets).
 Please let me know if something doesn't work

+#Build
+This is a standard Android project.
+You might need to change the paths a little bit but you shouldn't need to install anything unexpected.
+Note that you may need a separate Google Maps API key to test with